jonlpersson/ed-latimore/site/_posts/2020-06-09-how-to-increase-your-personal-freedom.md

 This isn’t exactly theory, but it's not direct experience either.
 Think about it this way: a decent fighter knows what a great fighter is made of.
 Not only can he recognize him, but he could probably train someone to become a great fighter.

-The best coaches in boxing and chess were never world champions, but they know what a world champion looks like–both obviously and under the hood.
+The best coaches in boxing and chess were never world-champions, but they know what a world champion looks like–both obviously and under the hood.

 To reach level 3, you must be able to not only live anywhere in the world but also be able to do so at the highest levels of comfort you want to.
 This doesn’t mean that you need to be able to live in the most expensive parts of town–only that it would not make a difference if you chose to given your specific needs (houses in exclusive neighborhoods for families vs apartments with doormen and parking for singles, for example).